Miners lead FTSE to 1-week high, Meggitt surges

 * Miners bounce after Rio update, China data

 * Meggitt up 9.6 pct on report of possible bid

 By Atul Prakash

-LONDON, July 16 (Reuters) - Britain's top share index climbed to a one-week high on Wednesday, with engineering firm Meggitt surging on bid speculation and miners rallying after a strong update from Rio Tinto and encouraging growth data from China.
+LONDON, July 16 (Reuters) - Britain's top share index hit a one-week high on Wednesday, with engineering firm Meggitt surging on bid speculation and miners rallying after a strong update from Rio Tinto and encouraging economic growth data from China.

 Meggitt declined to comment.
 A spokeswoman for United Technologies could not be reached for comment.

 The prospect of a bid led speculative sellers to close their short positions, or bets against the stock, traders said.
 The shares had fallen nearly 9 percent since late June.